Camiguin Island Travel Guide: The Island Born of Fire

 Those who want a unique experience can also go snorkeling and scuba diving to see the cemetery which was driven underwater when the volcano erupted.
 According to locals, tombstones encrusted by corals beneath the cross can still be seen by snorkelers and scuba divers.

 The eruption of Mt.
 Vulcan also left behind the ruins of a church and bell tower, known as the Old Church Ruins.
-Be sure to visit this peaceful and serene site during your Camiguin tour.
+Be sure to visit this peaceful and serene site during your Camiguin tour of top land attractions.

 Bask on White Island’s Beautiful Sandbar